-Consumption tax (the present rate of which is 8 per cent, but on or after 1 October 2015 it will increase to 10 per cent) may be relevant to an individual.
+Consumption tax (the present rate of which is 8 per cent, but on or after 1 April 2017 will increase to 10 per cent) may be relevant to an individual.
 The payer of consumption tax is:

-- a person or a legal person who, as a business, with consideration, sells or leases assets and provides services within Japan; and - a person or a legal person who receives goods from a bonded area.
+- a person or a legal person who, as a business, with consideration, sells or leases assets and provides services within Japan; or - a person or a legal person who receives goods from a bonded area.